mcci-catena/Catena-Sketches/catena4612_simple/README.md

 - Silicon Labs Si1133 light sensor
 - Runs from USB or a primary battery source.

-The Catena 4610 is very similar to the 4612, except that it runs from USB or a *rechargable* battery source.
+The Catena 4610 is very similar to the 4612, except that it runs from USB or a *rechargeable* battery source.
 It includes a LiPo battery charger.

 This sketch is compatible with either board.
 In this README, although we focus on the 4612, you can assume that the instructions also apply to the 4610 unless we specify otherwise.

-Documents on the MCCI Catena 4612 are at [github.com/mcci-catnea/HW-Designs](https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4612).
+Documents on the MCCI Catena 4612 are at [`github.com/mcci-catena/HW-Designs/Boards/Catena-4612`](https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4612).

 * [Catena 4612 User Manual](https://github.com/mcci-catena/HW-Designs/blob/master/Boards/Catena-4611_4612/234001173a_(Catena-4612-User-Manual).pdf).
 * [Catena 4612 Pin Mapping Diagram](https://github.com/mcci-catena/HW-Designs/blob/master/Boards/Catena-4611_4612/234001124a_(Catena-4611_4612-PinMapping).png)

-Documents on the MCCI Catena 4610 are at [github.com/mcci-catnea/HW-Designs](https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4610).
+Documents on the MCCI Catena 4610 are at [`github.com/mcci-catena/HW-Designs/Boards/Catena-4610`](https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4610).

 * [Catena 4610 User Manual](https://github.com/mcci-catena/HW-Designs/blob/master/Boards/Catena-4610/234001177a_(Catena-4610-User-Manual).pdf)
 * [Catena 4610 Pin Mapping Diagram](https://github.com/mcci-catena/HW-Designs/blob/master/Boards/Catena-4610/Catena-4610-Pinmapping.png)